- Mission Statement

 Why do you label your spelt recipes as being wheat-free?

-Spelt does however contain gluten and is not suitable for person’s with a gluten intolerance or Coeliac disease.
+While the difference in molecular make-up and easier solubility of proteins in spelt means it may be easier for humans to digest than wheat, it does however contain gluten and is not suitable for anyone with a gluten intolerance or Coeliac disease.

 Can you provide all your recipes in US Customary Measurements for me?

 Nope, sorry!
 I know some basic measurements off by heart but I don’t have time to convert everything on the fly when I post a recipe.
 Please use your favourite conversion tool or chart for the most accurate cooking results – I find this one incredibly detailed and helpful.